 Location: Paris Headquarters, one of the UNESCO Regional offices, or a UNESCO field office.

-Preferred Qualifications: Current graduate students; In addition to an excellent knowledge (spoken and written) of English, another United Nations official language (Arabic, Chinese, French, Russian, Spanish) may be a requirement depending on the location of the internship (Language requirements or preferences will be communicated based on the specificities of the proposed assignments); demonstrate an understanding of the work of the United Nations, and of UNESCO in particular; have an understanding of working in a highly multi-cultural environment; demonstrate alignment with the four core values and abilities in the seven core competencies of the UNESCO Competency Framework which articulates standards of behaviours and performance for the Organization.
+Preferred Qualifications: Masters’ or PhD students at Harvard, In addition to an excellent knowledge (spoken and written) of English, another United Nations official language (Arabic, Chinese, French, Russian, Spanish) may be a requirement depending on the location of the internship.
+Language requirements or preferences will be communicated based on the specificities of the proposed assignments.
+Candidates should demonstrate an understanding of the work of the United Nations, and of UNESCO in particular.
+Candidates should have an understanding of working in a highly multi-cultural environment.
+Candidates should demonstrate alignment with the four core values and abilities in the seven core competencies of the UNESCO Competency Framework which articulates standards of behaviours and performance for the Organization.

 Open to Harvard graduate students